Mozetsu/gitmk/README.md

 # gitmk (pronounced git make)

-Ever wanted to create remote repos directly on the terminal instead of having to break your workflow and head over to github's website?
+Ever wanted to create remote repos directly from the comfort of your terminal instead of having to break your workflow and head over to github's website?
 I have, and it's annoying.
 So I created this package to solve that.

-You can create and delete remote repos from the comfort of the terminal.
+You can create and delete remote repos the terminal.

 ## Usage